Explains how to write Rivet migrations.

 Under these directories, scripts should be stored per-object in files named after

 the object.
-For example, if you have stored procedure InsertIntoFoo
+For example, if you have stored procedure InsertIntoFoo, it should

 schema, it should be saved in $DBScriptRoot\Stored